 Hassle and annoyance factor: Limited

-The finished article, that is cocaine is of course much more potent and as in Columbia [in hot spots] widely available.
-Still highly illegal, the attitude is more tolerant and certainly in La Paz there exists 'Cocaine Bars' where you may go to sample the famous marching powder in its pure form.
+The finished article, that is cocaine, is of course much more potent and as in Colombia [in hot spots] widely available.
+Still highly illegal, the attitude is more tolerant and certainly in La Paz there exist 'Cocaine Bars' where you may go to sample the famous marching powder in its pure form.
 The location of these bars (there are really only a very small number) changes regularly.
-A taxi drivers outside or bar tender inside any of the large (party) hostels are your best bet to find one, as is asking around with English speaking locals (during a visit in mid-2013 we were 'arranged' a visit by a guy handing out flyers for a bar on the street).
-The names Eddies Place and Route 36 (most notorious) our most referenced.
+A taxi driver outside or a bar tender inside any of the large (party) hostels are your best bet to find one, as is asking around with English speaking locals (during a visit in mid-2014 we were 'arranged' a visit by a guy handing out flyers for a bar on the street).
+The names Eddie's Place and Route 36 (most notorious) are most often referenced.
 It is purely a Gringo (no locals) affair with the vibe ranging from laid back (early on) to that of a club (later one).
 The locations are hidden away from main areas (often near/above existing clubs) and you are met by official looking staff on the street who quiz you before showing you in.
 With lots of young (often drunk) backpackers this looks like an accident waiting to happen.
-Like all references to illegal activities on caveat emptor - and don't be an idiot and carry the stuff around with you (and certainly not across international borders), be careful when taking a taxi home when leaving late (close around 0400-0500).
+Like all references to illegal activities on this site caveat emptor - and don't be an idiot and carry the stuff around with you (and certainly not across international borders), be careful when taking a taxi home when leaving late (these bars usually close around 0400-0500).

-What really sets Brazil apart is, generally speaking, unlike the rest of South America it is fairly void of tourists outside of three or four locations, who are scared off by the distances, costs and stick mainly to the run to Bolivia and Argentina from Rio (the a main entry hub) taking in the Foz do Iguaçu.
+What really sets Brazil apart is, generally speaking, unlike the rest of South America it is fairly void of travellers outside of three or four locations.
+Tourists are often scared off by the distances - and costs and stick mainly to the run to Bolivia and Argentina from Rio (the main entry hub) taking in the Foz do Iguaçu.

-Brazilian Portuguese, which you need to think about more than just believing its pretty much the same as Spanish, needs some mastering as English or Spanish is incredibly rarely spoken for a developed country and day to day living costs are much higher than the likes of Argentina and Peru or infact anywhere else South of the USA (Chile and a few Caribbean islands aside).
-And that's really the deal - since as great a Brazil can be, if you have any illusions of bargain travel and have to watch your pennies plus don't speak a word of Portuguese, it's going to be a lot less fun.
+Brazilian Portuguese, which you need to think about more than just believing it's pretty much the same as Spanish, needs some mastering as English or Spanish is incredibly rarely spoken for a developed country and day to day living costs are much higher than the likes of Argentina and Peru or in fact anywhere else south of the USA (Chile and a few Caribbean islands aside).
+And that's really the deal - as great as Brazil can be, if you have any illusions of bargain travel (akin with South East Asia or Bolivia) and have to watch your pennies plus don't speak a word of Portuguese, it's going to be a lot less fun.
 You're not quite at European or North American prices, but if you are hitting the big cities and popular beaches don't figure on cheap.
-A double room in a Rio hostel will set you back over 100R or 50+US$ (although dorm beds are of course cheaper) and (especially when factoring in long distances), bus travel will soon add up.
+A double room in a Rio hostel will set you back over 100-200 Real or 30-60+US$ (although dorm beds are of course cheaper) and (especially when factoring in long distances), bus travel will soon add up.
 A great network of internal flights are good value and it's when you get away from the major attractions that you'll meet some great fun people from the sexiest nation on earth.
-Speaking some Portuguese, avoid any crime and being disposed to 'beach life' are the major factors in getting the very best from Brazil.
+Speaking some Portuguese, avoiding any crime and being disposed to 'beach life' are the major factors in getting the very best from Brazil.
 Those who do will deservedly rave about the place.